Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Dependence of the equilibrium on the set of constants.

 \end{remark}

-Below, we present the algorithm that allows for the analytical computation of the limit fixed point ${\bf p}^\infty$ for a given initial vector ${\bf p}^{t=0}$ and set of control parameters $c_i$, $i =\overline{1, n}$.
-The procedure consists of three main steps: determining the initial set of active coordinates, iteratively finding the final set of non-zero coordinates $M^*$, and finally calculating the values of these coordinates.
-The complete implementation of this algorithm, available as \emph{find\_fixed\_point.py}, can be found in the public repository (see~\ref{sec:code})
+Below, we present the formal mathematical procedure to analytically compute the fixed point ${\bf p}^\infty$ for a given initial vector ${\bf p}^{t=0}$ and a set of control parameters $c_i$, $i =1, \ldots, n$.
+The complete programmatic implementation of this algorithm, available as \emph{find\_fixed\_point.py}, can be found in the public repository (see~\ref{sec:code}).

-\emph{1.
-Determine the initial set of active indices ($M_0$).} The dynamics of the system has an invariance property: if a $j$-th coordinate of the initial vector is zero ($p_j^0 = 0$), then this coordinate will remain zero throughout the entire evolution of the system ($p_j^t = 0$ for all $t \ge 0$).
-This means the corresponding component does not participate in the competition for resources.
-Therefore, before starting the calculations, it is necessary to filter out such indices and work only with those corresponding to non-zero initial coordinates.